-The Internet Exchange Point AMS-IX (Amsterdam Internet Exchange) was created in the 90s as a non-profit organization, with its headquarters in the Netherlands’ capital.
+The Internet Exchange Point AMS-IX (Amsterdam Internet Exchange) was created in the 90s as a non-profit organization, with its headquarters in the capital of the Netherlands.
 It currently interconnects about 800 networks and offers IP exchange professional services.
 Thanks to which it can offer stable, fast and cost-effective Internet services.

 It also stands out for hosting the first mobile connection points worldwide: Global GPRS Roaming Exchange (GRX), Mobile Data Exchange (MDX) and the first interconnection of IPX networks (Inter-IPX).

 Look up the traffic volume at AMS-IX, it is simply impressive!

 The Internet Exchange Point ESpanix is the most important IXP of Spain and it is located in Madrid.
 A great quantity of ISPs connect to their infrastructure to exchange traffic.
-In fact, it is possible to exceed 150Gb per second.
+It transfers more than 800 Gbps, on average.

 ESpanix has been hosted in the Banco Santander’s data center since 1997, where it has its own 100m2 room; which can only be accessed by authorized staff.
 It also has transmission equipment in the main data centers of Madrid.
 From those locations it is possible to access all of ESpanix’ interconnection services.

 Look up the traffic graphs of Spain’s IXP ESpanix.